Bizarre Food Combinations That Are Actually Delicious

 Food52/Phylis Grant

 Upgrade steak (or any meat!) with a sweet and savory pomegranate sauce.
-The bizarre combination of fruit over meat actually works really well in some recipes.
+The bizarre food combination of fruit over meat actually works really well in some recipes.
 Case in point: Ever tried pork and apples?

 Pomegranate juice can be used to make a molasses-like marinade, and the seeds are delicious sprinkled on top of cooked meat as a garnish.
 Try this food combo with this tasty recipe from Food52.